-Turkey’s population, according to the Turkish Statistical Institute, in 2013 exceeded 76.482 million people.
+Turkey’s population, according to the Turkish Statistical Institute is 85.000.000 people.
 The average age of the Turks is very young: for women – 29 years and for men – 28 years.
 Turkey’s population is distributed throughout the country is highly uneven.
 The most densely populated coasts of the Marmara and the Black Sea, and then, the areas adjacent to the Aegean Sea.
 The largest city in Turkey is Istanbul with a population about 15 million people.
 The second largest city is the capital Ankara with a population about 6 million people, third is Izmir – 3.5 million inhabitants.
 The most sparsely populated town is Hakkari – about 60 thousand people.

 Population of cities and suburbs in Turkey